 Although Austria is mostly famous for its white dry wines (70% of production), you can even taste sweet wines in the Neusiedlersee region.

-Fortunately, the Austrian wine region is located close to Hungary, so a wine tour can even fit into a one-day trip (or a weekend in Vienna).
+Fortunately, the Austrian wine region is close to Hungary, so a wine tour can fit into a one-day trip (or a weekend in Vienna).
 If you’ve never heard of Austrian wines before, it’s worth a taste while skiing or hiking, and you can even bring them home.

 Be it skiing or a holiday, or a sightseeing tour that takes you to Austria, I hope that with the above collection of maps we have managed to make planning easier.